 flatbreads similar to roti or chapati

-techniques of mixing and stewing with spices (e.g., kabsa, harees, thareed)
+techniques of mingling and stewing with spices (e.g., kabsa, harees, thareed)

-use of meats, onion, garlic, ginger, cumin, coriander — all ingredients common in kottu today.
+use of meats, onions, garlic, ginger, cumin, coriander — all ingredients now common in kottu.

-• Influences from Tamil-Muslim cuisine in southern India, which in turn absorbed many Islamic influences (especially in the Tamil Nadu region and eastern Sri Lanka), where dishes based on chopped roti, similar (but not identical) to kottu, can be found.
+• Influences from Tamil-Muslim cuisine in South India, which itself absorbed many Islamic influences (especially in Tamil Nadu and Eastern Sri Lanka), where dishes based on chopped roti, similar (but not identical) to kottu, can be found.